WOMEN'S HEALTH

 FAQs on Women's Health

-The answer to this question will depend.
-If you are experiencing problems or become sexually active, you should seek gynecological care at any age.
+The answer to this question can vary.
+If you are experiencing symptoms or become sexually active, you should seek gynecological care at any age.
 Otherwise, you should consider your first pelvic exam around age 21.

-A pelvic exam and a pap smear are both necessary components for a woman’s health, although not for the same reasons.
-A pelvic exam is more concerned with the health of your vagina and pelvis, while a pap smear looks for abnormal cell changes that may potentially lead to cervical cancer.
+A pelvic exam and a pap smear are both vital components for a woman’s health.
+A pelvic exam is a physical assessment done to assess the health of your vagina and pelvic organs, while a pap is a specific test obtained by swabbing the cervix.
+The test looks for abnormal cell changes that may lead to cervical cancer.

-There isn’t 1 method of birth control that’s right for everyone.
-Each type of birth control has pros and cons, and each one works differently depending on the type you choose.
-There are many factors to consider when choosing birth control, which is why it’s best to consult with your healthcare provider.
-We can help you determine the best option for you.
+There isn’t one method of birth control that is right for everyone.
+Each type of birth control has pros and cons.
+There are many factors to consider when choosing birth control.
+Our providers can discuss options and help you chose the best option for you.

 Monday